Short on time? Our pick for the best 12-person tent is the NTK Super Arizona GT Tent and the TETON Sports Sierra Canvas Tent.

 Rooms

-Many large multi-person tents have a room divider or two to create separate rooms out of a tent.
+Many large multi-person tents have a room divider or two to create separate rooms inside of the tent.

 Sometimes the dividers can zipper shut, sometimes they just hang, and sometimes there are little hooks to put a privacy curtain up.